runtime-env/import-meta-env/packages/cli/README.md

   -e, --env <path>        The .env file path to load (default: ".env") -x, --example <path>    The .env example file path to load (default: ".env.example") -o, --output <path...>  The output file paths to inject in-place (default: ["dist/**/*",".next/**/*",".nuxt/**/*",".output/**/*","build/**/*"])
+  --disposable            Do not create backup files and restore from backup files.
+In local development, disable this option to avoid rebuilding the project when
+                          environment variable changes, In production, enable this option to avoid generating unnecessary backup files.
   -h, --help              display help for command
 ```